telerik/maui-docs/controls/navigationview/header.md

 # .NET MAUI NavigationView Header

 The Telerik UI for .NET MAUI NavigationView control has a navigation header.
 The header contains a toggle navigation button (for opening and closing the navigation page) and `HeaderText`.

-You can customize the `HeaderText` and add additional elements to it by using the `HeaderTemplate`.
+You can customize the header by setting the `HeaderText` or `HeaderTemplate` properties.

-## Configure the Header
+## Configuring the Header

 * `HeaderText` (`string`)&mdash;Defines the text that is displayed in the NavigationView header.
 * `HeaderTemplate` (`DataTemplate`)&mdash;Specifies the content template for the NavigationView header.